 Depending on the number of plies(more equals stiffer) and the materials used(carbon makes the blade more firm while keeping it very lightweight) the blade can be flexible or rigid.

 A rigid blade will transfer most of the stroke’s energy to the ball and it will result in a faster racket overall.
 On the other hand, a more flexible blade will absorb some of the energy and make the ball travel slower.

 The handle can be of 3 types: Flared, Anatomic or Straight.

-A flared handle gets thicker at the bottom to prevent the paddle from slipping out of your hand.
+A flared handle is thicker at the bottom to prevent the paddle from slipping out of your hand.
 It is by far the most popular one.
 The anatomic one is wider in the middle to fit the shape of your palm and the straight one has the same width from top to bottom.
-If you are not sure which one to go for, either try some different handles in stores or from your friends, or go with the flared one.
+If you are not sure which one to go for, either try some different handles in stores or from your friends or go with the flared one.